L-1 Intracompany Transfer Visas

 L-1A visas are granted for up to three years initially (one year for new offices) and can be extended for a total of seven years.
 L-1B visas follow the same initial period structure but have a maximum of five years.
 There is no annual cap on L-1 visas.

-L-1A: Executives and Managers
+L-1A for Executives and Managers

 The L-1A category covers employees who will serve in an executive or managerial capacity at the U.S. entity.
 To qualify, the employee must have worked for the related foreign entity in an executive or managerial capacity for at least one continuous year within the preceding three years.

-L-1B: Specialized Knowledge
+L-1B for Specialized Knowledge Workers

 The L-1B category covers employees with specialized knowledge of the organization's products, services, research, systems, techniques, or management.
 The employee must have worked for the foreign entity for at least one continuous year within the preceding three years.